ga4gh/data-security/AAI/AAIConnectProfile.md

 3. Token Containers themselves are JWTs that contain Embedded Tokens.
 Token Containers use this format [User Info Format](#claims-sent-to-data-holder-by-a-broker-via-userinfo) as a signed JWT.

     1. It is RECOMMENDED for Token Containers to conform to the <https://tools.ietf.org/html/rfc7515> (JWS) Specification.

+4. Token Containers MAY be issued from a `/token` endpoint that, when presented with a valid access token, presents a signed JWT with the embedded tokens as opposed to deriving it directly from `/userinfo`.
+This endpoint should act in the same way as a `/userinfo` endpoint, however it simply guarantees a return in a signed JWT format.

 #### Conformance for Claim Clearinghouses (consuming Access Tokens or Token Containers to give access to data)

 1. Claim Clearinghouses MUST trust at least one Broker.